yournextstore/new.store/docs/new-store-prd.md

   - Implement parallelized API calls to `getimg.ai` text-to-image endpoint.
   - Handle `getimg.ai` API responses (success and basic errors).
 - [ ] Implement image download from `getimg.ai` URL.
-- [ ] Set up Vercel Blob storage configuration.
 - [ ] Implement image upload to Vercel Blob, including storing the prompt as metadata.
-- [ ] Inject the final Vercel Blob URL back into the JSON object.
+- [ ] **Implement logic to generate embedding and insert the new image record (Blob URL, description, embedding, source='generated') into the PostgreSQL `images` table.**
-- [ ] Test the end-to-end flow for on-demand image generation with various prompts.
+- [ ] Test the end-to-end flow for on-demand image generation with various prompts, verifying database insertion.
-- [ ] Refine error handling for `getimg.ai` integration based on testing.
+- [ ] Refine error handling for `getimg.ai` integration and database insertion based on testing.
 - [ ] *(Optional)* Implement status streaming for the generation process.

-#### 8.3.2 Internal Static Image Library Viewer
+#### 8.4.3 Internal Image Library Viewer
+- [ ] *(Prerequisite: 8.4.1 Complete)*
-- [ ] Create the backend API route (`app/api/dev/image-library/search/route.ts`) for the library viewer.
+- [ ] Create the backend API route (`app/api/dev/image-library/search/route.ts`).
-- [ ] Implement manual loading and caching logic for `library.json` within the API route.
+- [ ] Implement database connection logic in the API route.
-- [ ] Implement basic server-side text filtering (description/filename) in the API route and return filtered results.
+- [ ] Implement API logic to query the `images` table based on text search and pagination parameters.
 - [ ] Create the frontend page component for the viewer (`/dev/image-library/page.tsx`).
-- [ ] Implement UI elements: search bar, image grid/list display.
+- [ ] Implement UI elements: search bar, image grid/list display, pagination controls.
 - [ ] Implement frontend logic to call the search API route (with debouncing) and display results.
-- [ ] Implement basic pagination for search results.
+- [ ] Implement pagination logic on the frontend.
 - [ ] Integrate access control using the existing auth mechanism to restrict the page to authorized users.
-- [ ] Test the library viewer functionality and performance.
+- [ ] Test the library viewer functionality, including search and pagination, verifying it correctly displays data from the database (both static and potentially generated images if 8.4.2 is also complete).
 - [ ] *(Optional)* Implement similarity search for the library viewer.
 - [ ] *(Optional)* Implement advanced filtering/sorting.
-- [ ] *(Optional)* Consider JSON splitting optimization if `library.json` loading proves too slow/memory-intensive.